-Sohini is a doctoral candidate, working on postcolonial migration after the partition of India, with a specific focus on Bengal.
-Born and raised in the city of Calcutta.
-Sohini is interested in understanding the relationship between partition, border making, migration, and citizenship in daily lives of South Asians, through the voices of Bengali Muslims.
-Sohini's MPhil thesis at JNU, Sohini has examined communal politics in colonial Calcutta.
+Sohini is a doctoral candidate, working on postcolonial migration after the partition of colonial India in 1947, with a specific focus on Bengal.
+Born and raised in the city of Calcutta, Sohini is interested in understanding the relationship between partition, border making, migration, and citizenship in daily lives of South Asians.
+In her MPhil thesis, Sohini examined communal politics and patterns of violence in colonial Calcutta in the late 1940s.
 Currently, Sohini is interested in exploring the everyday socio-political transformations that came with the end of the British Empire and the formation of new nation-states in South Asia.

 A Different Calcutta: INA Trials and Hindu-Muslim Solidarity in 1945 and 1946 in Tanika Sarkar and Sekhar Bandyopadhyay (ed.)
 Calcutta: The Stormy Decades, Social Science Press, New Delhi, April 1, 2015.

 Book Review of Neeti Nair’s Changing Homelands: Hindu Politics and Partition of India, Harvard University Press, 2011, published in Refugee Watch Online (co-publication of Refugee Watch), January 16, 2013.

 Reviewing Partition: A Spatial Transformation published in Perspective, University of Calcutta, March 2010.